-Your progression depends upon your achievement, to be recognised by the Status and Award Boards at the University of Northampton.
+Your progression depends upon your achievement, to be recognised by the Status and Award Boards at the GU.
 Once we receive confirmation from the Board, you will be invited to re-enrol for the next year.
 Award and Status Boards are scattered throughout the year depending upon the assessment periods.
-You will be invited to re-enrol between the months of August-September, depending on your course and intake.
-For example, if your course commenced in January or if you are on an accelerated course, usually your invitation will be sent out in the last week of September.

-Please note: Outstanding Mitigating Circumstances applications or suspected Academic Misconduct cases could cause delays to your invitation of re-enrolment.
+Please note: Outstanding Extenuating Circumstances applications or suspected Academic Misconduct cases could cause delays to your invitation of re-enrolment.

-Bloomsbury Institute

-7 Bedford Square Bloomsbury London WC1B 3RA
+Bloomsbury Institute 7 Bedford Square Bloomsbury London WC1B 3RA bil.ac.uk

-bil.ac.uk